Exercises

 - To concatenate, you can use the

-sign. - To put a string in uppercase, you can use the method
++sign. - To put a string in uppercase, you can use the method

 Exercise 6

-Save your code in your Python
+Save your code in your Python folder and call it exercise6.

-that receives one word as a parameter.
+Write a function ingly(word) that receives one word as a parameter.

 - If the word is not ending with

-at the end. - If the word is more than 3 letters but is already ending with
+ingand is more than 3 letters, the function returns the same word withingat the end. - If the word is more than 3 letters but is already ending with

-instead. - If the text is less than three letters, it should return it unchanged.
+ing, it should addlyinstead. - If the text is less than three letters, it should return it unchanged.

 Then, write a program: